open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 #### Configure CORS headers

-If your website and collector are hosted at a different origin, your browser might block the requests going out to your collector.
+If your site and collector are hosted at a different origin, your browser might block the requests going out to your collector.
 You need to configure special headers for Cross-Origin Resource Sharing (CORS).